 • Limit your alcohol

 Moderate your intake and stick to the advised limit of no more than 14 units of alcohol a week.
 Unsure what constitutes a unit?
-The NHS summarise how many units are in your favourite alcoholic beverage.
+The NHS in the UK summarizes how many units are in your favourite alcoholic beverage.

 • Indulge in heart-friendly foods